splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

 https://pypi.python.org/pypi/pycrypto

-The simplest way is to create an egg for the platform you are running on and just drop this in snmp_ta/bin I don't recommend installing the pycrypto package to the Splunk Python runtime's site-packages, this could have unforeseen side effects.By simply adding an egg to snmp_ta/bin , you are well insulated from potentially affecting the python runtime adversely.
+The simplest way is to create an egg for the platform you are running on and just drop this in snmp_ta/bin.
+I don't recommend installing the pycrypto package to the Splunk Python runtime's site-packages, this could have unforeseen side effects.By simply adding an egg to snmp_ta/bin , you are well insulated from potentially affecting the python runtime adversely.

-The reason for not bundling this with the SNMP Modular Input distribution is due to encryption export controls.
+### Building and installing PyCrypto

+I do not bundle the pycrypto module with the core release , because :

+* you need to build it for each separate platform
+* US export controls for encrypted software

+So , here are a few instructions for building and installing pycrypto yourself :

+* Download the pycrypto package from https://pypi.python.org/pypi/pycrypto

+* Then run these 3 commands  (note : you will  need to use a System python 2.7 runtime , not the Splunk python runtime)

+        python setup.py build
+        python setup.py install
+        python setup.py test

+3) browse to where the Crypto module was installed to ie: /usr/local/lib/python2.7/dist-packages/Crypto

+4) Add this module to a python ".egg" file (which is just a zipped archive) , and copy the egg file to $SPLUNK_HOME/etc/apps/snmp_ta/bin ie : zip -r pycrypto.egg Crypto/

 ## Adding Custom MIBs